sirloper/puppetdb2-rundeck/README.md

 ### Apache Module and Configuration

-Install Apache Module `phusion passenger` as [descirbed here](http://recipes.sinatrarb.com/p/deployment/apache_with_passenger)
+Install Apache Module `phusion passenger` as [described here](http://recipes.sinatrarb.com/p/deployment/apache_with_passenger)

 Copy the puppetdb-rundeck.conf file into your apache's configuration directory (on RHEL, this is /etc/httpd/conf.d).

-Mofify the file to ensure the path to the application's "public" directory is correct.
+Modify the file to ensure the path to the application's "public" directory is correct.
 You may also change the listening port (default is 8888).

 Restart apache (on RHEL/derivatives: service httpd restart)